If an ounce of prevention is worth a pound of cure, it makes sense that a staggering 75% of Americans take a supplement with vitamins and minerals.

-If you are like most looking to live healthier, closing those nutrient gaps is a small way to make sure you are meeting your daily needs.
+If you are like most looking to live healthier, closing those nutrient gaps is one way to make sure you’re meeting your daily needs.
 While adjusting your eating habits is the logical step to fill these gaps, supplements can be a faster, easier starting point to consider for many.

 Supplement use is rising among all demographics

 Taking supplements is not just limited to the superfit and superhealthy.